 contents

 Our Vision 2

-Term Dates 2019-2020 3
+Term Dates 2022-2023 3

 Timetable 3

 Class Aallocations 4

 Four stages in Cheder 5-6

 Who's Who at the Cheder 7

 What we teach at the Cheder 7

 Message from the Head Teacher 8

 Also for parents during Cheder 9

 Services for Families 9

 General Information for the parents 10-12

 Our Vision

-At Wimbledon Cheder we expose the students to Jewish history, religious stories, beliefs, festivals and practices in a safe learning environment so that they will have the motivation and the ability to develop their own Jewish identity.
+At Wimbledon Cheder we expose the students to Jewish history, religious stories, beliefs, festivals and practices in a safe learning environment.
 Our fantastic team of dedicated teachers challenge and inspire the children to discover their Jewish identity.
 Through dynamic and creative lessons the students identify aspects of their own experience and feelings, and what they find interesting and of value and concern to themselves.

 Our main goal is providing the students with a safe and caring place where they can meet each week and develop sense of belonging to the local Jewish community, to the Jews in the Land of Israel as well as to the Jewish people around the world.
 Hopefully this feeling of belonging will create sense of responsibility within family, community, and the world.

 We believe that the best way to develop a strong Jewish identity is in an open environment that encourages tolerance and acceptance, and therefore we attach great importance to the value of interfaith in our school.

-Cheder outings 2018-2019

-This year we were fortunate to be able to take a number of classes on guided walking tours of the Jewish East End.
-The tours were specially developed for the children of the Cheder and were age appropriate for children in school years 3 & 4, 5 & 6 and 7 & 8

-The tours started at the Whitechapel Art gallery and took in Brick Lane, the Sandys Row Synagogue and other sites of Jewish interest.
-A number of parents also joined the tours appreciating them and the work put in by the Head Teacher and the tour leader

-TERM DATES 2019-2020

-Sukkot Term 15 September - 15 December 2019 Half term: 20 & 27 October Purim Term 12 January - 29 March 2020 Half term: 16 & 23 February Shavuot Term 19 April - 28 June 2020 Half term: 24 & 31 May

-Timetable

-Our Religion School meets on Sundays from 10.00am to 12.30pm at the Wimbledon and District Synagogue,

-1 Queensmere Road, London SW19 5QD.
+Fun in the Playshul Timetable Our Religion School meets on Sundays from 10.00am to 12.30pm at the Wimbledon Synagogue, 1 Queensmere Road, London SW19 5QD.
 The Religion School year follows that of secular schools with Sukkot (Autumn), Purim (Spring) and Shavuot (Summer) terms.

-Cheder starts punctually at 10.00am and finishes at 12.30pm.

 Please make every effort to bring your child on time and to collect them promptly at the front door of the school.
 Children in the Gan, Aleph and Bet classes should be taken directly to and collected from their classroom at the end of the morning.
 At 10.00am you are welcome to join us for Havdalah, the separation of Shabbat from the rest of the week which is followed by the weekly assemblies before the children head off to their classrooms.

-Each week, children have a 15 minute break where they can have a snack, play or just relax.
+Each week, children have a 20 minute break where they can have a snack, play or just relax.
 Unless it is raining, students are required to be outside.
 Please make sure your child dresses appropriately for the weather.

-Bagels and juice provided by the PTA are available for purchase during snack time.
-It is a good idea to send your child to Cheder with a labelled water bottle, particularly in the hot
+Bagels provided by the PTA can be purchased during snack time.
+It is a good idea to send your child to Cheder with a labelled water bottle in hot weather.
 A typical Sunday schedule

+10:00 Havdalah & Assemblies

+10.30 Session 1

+11:20 BREAK

-10:00 Havdalah & Assemblies 10.30 Session 1 11:20 BREAK 11:40: Session 2 12:30 End of Cheder
+11:40: Session 2

+12:30 End of Cheder

-CLASS ALLOCATIONS 2019-2020
+CLASS ALLOCATIONS 2021-2022

 CLASS

 DATE OF BIRTH FOR ENTRY

-PLAYSHUL Early Years After Sept 2015
+PLAYSHU JL Early Ye ars After Sept 18

-GAN Reception Between Sept 2014 & Aug 2015
+GAN Recepti on Between Sept 2017-Aug 2018

-ALEF Year 1 Between Sept 2013 & Aug 2014
+ALEF Year 1 Between Sept 2016 - Aug 2017

-BET Year 2 Between Sept 2012 & Aug 2013
+BET Year 2 Between Sept 2015 - Aug 2016

-GIMEL Year 3 Between Sept 2011 & Aug 2012
+GIMEL Year 3 Between Sept 2014 & Aug 2015

-DALET Year 4 Between Sept 2010 & Aug 2011
+DALET Year 4 Between Sept 2013 & Aug 2014

-НАУ Year 5 Between Sept 2009 & Aug 2010
+НАУ Year 5 Between Sept 2012 & Aug 2013

-VAV Year 6 Between Sept 2008 & Aug 2009
+VAV Year 6 Between Sept 2011 & Aug 2012

-BRIYAH Bar Mitzvah 1 Year 7 Between Sept 2007 & Aug 2008
+BRIYAH Bar Mitzvah 1 Between Sept 2010 & Aug 2011

-EMUNAH Bar Mitzvah 2 Year 8 Between Sept 2006 & Aug 2007
+EMUNAH Bar Mitzvah Year 8 Between Sept 2009 & Aug 2010

-REUT GCSE 1 Year 9 Between Sept 2005 & Aug 2006
+RE'UT GCSE 1 Year 9 Between Sept 2008 & Aug 2009

-ATID GCSE 11 Year 10 Between Sept 2004 & Aug 2005
+ATID GCSE 11 Year 10 Between Sept 2007 & Aug 2008